-Saintes was once more important than its modest size suggests; the capital of the province of Saintonge and a little cog in the Roman machine.
+Saintes was once more important than its modest size suggests; it was the capital of the province of Saintonge and a little cog in the Roman machine.

 Its abbey church, the Abbaye aux Dames, is as unique as Notre-Dame in Poitiers.
-A sculpted doorway conceals the plain, domed interior.
-Its most unusual feature is the eleventh-century tower, by turns square, octagonal and lantern-shaped.
-A famous classical music festival takes place here in mid-July, and there are atmospheric concerts in the abbey.
+A sculpted doorway conceals the plain, domed interior, but its most unusual feature is the eleventh-century tower, by turns square, octagonal and lantern-shaped.
+A classical music festival takes place in the abbey in mid-July.

 The town’s Roman heritage is best seen at Les Arènes, one of the finest amphitheatres in France.
-The remains are perhaps all the more extraordinary for their location: this monumental vestige from an ancient past, now a little grassy in parts, sits embedded in a valley almost completely surrounded by bland suburbia; a forgotten, sleeping relic dating from 40 AD, also the oldest surviving Romain ruins in France.
+The remains are perhaps all the more extraordinary for their location: this monumental vestige from an ancient past, now a little grassy in parts, sits embedded in a valley almost completely surrounded by bland suburbia; a forgotten, sleeping relic dating from 40 AD, also the oldest surviving Roman ruins in France.
 To find it take the small footpath beginning by 54 cours Reverseaux.
-On the way back from the amphitheatre call in at the eleventh-century church of St-Eutrope, with its carved choir and atmospheric crypt, that houses the third-century tomb of Saintes’ first bishop, Eutropius.Read More